MPy2409/Visual-Likelihood/README.md

 Just insert two variables into the model.

 You may see how the coordinates of the peaks correspond to the approximations of intercept and slope made by sklearn.

+In the file uploaded I used my own files.
+Please feel free to use any two variables.